 Faculty and Staff Backups♯

-The College of Engineering provides Crashplan Enterprise backup services for all full-time faculty and professional staff through a campus-wide agreement managed by Drexel IT.
-We're happy to answer any specific questions about the service, but please refer to DUIT's CrashPlan FAQ first to see if your question is already answered.
+The College of Engineering provides Crashplan Enterprise backup licenses for all full-time faculty and professional staff through a campus-wide agreement managed by Drexel IT.
+We're happy to answer any specific questions about the service, but please refer to Drexel IT's CrashPlan FAQ first to see if your question is already answered.

 Recovering and Testing CrashPlan Backups♯

 Code42 maintains instructions for restoring files from your CrashPlan backups.
 Although OneDrive is a better method for accessing files across multiple devices, you can also use CrashPlan to access files stored on backed up devices from other computers using just a web browser by logging into the CrashPlan account console and then browsing to Devices -> Restore.

 Equipment Workstation Backups♯